Nebraska Office of Highway

 All states who have weakened or repealed helmet laws have experienced an increase in fatality rates.

-According to the August 2012 survey of 900 Nebraskans conducted by Research Associates: “83% indicated the Nebraska law requiring motorcycle helmets should be continued; 14% indicated it should be repealed; 3% had no opinion.”
+According to the May 2013 survey of 900 Nebraskans conducted by Research Associates: “81% indicated the Nebraska law requiring motorcycle helmets should be continued; 18% indicated it should be repealed; 2% had no opinion.”
+(Note: figures may not always total exactly 100% due to rounding.)

 Only 2% of licensed Nebraska motorcyclists are under the age of 21.